nxp-mcuxpresso/mcuxsdk-examples/demo_apps/lin_stack/slave/readme.md

 every 500 us and master node uses the same timer to check for switch of the frame table scheduler every 5 ms, but the real period between frames may be larger than 5ms according to the configurations.

+- Shortly after the demo starts, the master sends a READ_BY_IDENTIFIER diagnostic request inside a master-request frame (PID 0x3C).
+The slave transport layer processes the request and automatically sends the slave's product identity (supplier ID 0x001E, function ID 0x0001, variant 0x00) back to the master in a slave-response frame (PID 0x3D).
+The application prints a confirmation line when the request has been handled.
 - The master node is in NormalTable schedule table and it uses the LIN frame Motor1State_Cycl to receive data from slave node and send selection signal Motor1Selection command to slave node by Motor1Control.